 Are there any changes that justify the implementation of specific measures?

-What is the situation in France as compared to the other European countries?
+How does the situation in France compare to that in other European countries?